Vaasa museum, Stockholm. It's easy to reach Stockholm by train!

 2. Brussels to Cologne by ICE3

-Germany's superb ICEs have a bistro-restaurant car, power sockets at all seats & free WiFi.
-In 1st class, bistro orders are taken at your seat.
+Germany's superb ICEs have a restaurant car, power sockets at all seats & free WiFi.
+In 1st class, food & drink orders are taken at your seat.
 50 minutes after leaving Brussels the ICE calls at Liège, where you can admire the impressive station designed by celebrity architect Santiago Calatrava.
 As you approach Cologne Hbf you'll see the twin towers of Cologne Cathedral on the right, next to the station.
 More about ICE3 Brussels Midi station guideCologne Hbf station guide.

 3. Cologne to Hamburg by ICE4